 Possibly ineffective for...

 - Amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease).
-Taking creatine orally doesn’t seem to slow disease progression or improve survival in people with ALS.
+Taking creatine by mouth does not seem to slow disease progression or improve survival in people with ALS.

 Insufficient evidence to rate effectiveness for...

 - Skin aging.
 Early research shows that applying cream containing creatine, guarana, and glycerol to the face daily for 6 weeks reduces wrinkles and skin sagging in men.
 Other research suggests that a cream containing creatine and folic acid reduces wrinkles and improves sun-damaged skin.

 - Lung disease (Chronic obstructive pulmonary disease).
 Research on the effects of creatine in people with chronic obstructive pulmonary disease (COPD) is inconsistent.
 Some research suggests that taking creating daily does not improve lung function.
 However, other research suggests that taking creatine may improve lung function or exercise capacity.